 Raised by Kuwaiti immigrants in different homes around North Kensington, a pupil at Quintin Kynaston Academy, he was not known to be particularly devout as a teenager.
 A Manchester United fan who loved rap music and wore baseball caps, he told school friends how much he hated Tony Blair and George Bush.
 Teachers helped him with his anger management issues.

-In 2009, while still only 21 years old, Emwazi travelled to Tanzania, claiming he wanted to go on safari.
-MI5 agents questioned him there, accusing him of attempting to reach Somalia to fight with al-Shabaab.
+In 2009, while still only 21 years old, Emwazi traveled to Tanzania, claiming he wanted to go on a safari.
+MI5 agents questioned him there, accusing him of attempting to reach Somalia to fight with al Shabaab.
 He then spent some time moving between Kuwait and London before immigration officials prevented him from returning to Kuwait.
 In early 2013, he managed to leave the country, telling his parents he was going to Turkey to help refugees.

-Aine Davis grew up in Hammersmith with his mum, his father absent from home – but little else is known about his childhood.
-As a young adult he gathered a string of convictions as a drug dealer before being sent to jail in 2006 for firearm possession.
+Aine Davis grew up in Hammersmith with his mom, his father absent from home—but little else is known about his childhood.
+As a young adult, he gathered a string of convictions as a drug dealer before being sent to jail in 2006 for firearm possession.
 He is believed to have converted to Islam either in prison or soon after his release.

 The four men would take different paths to Syria and the northern city of Raqqa.
-Kotey is only known to have travelled there at some point after ditching an aid convoy trip to Gaza in 2009.
-Elsheikh is believed to have gone to Syria sometime in 2012 and initially joined al-Qaeda's affiliate before moving over to ISIS.
-Emwazi and Davis got to Syria in 2013, the year ISIS – initially established in Iraq – began claiming serious territorial victories inside the country.
+Kotey is only known to have traveled there at some point after ditching an aid convoy trip to Gaza in 2009.
+Elsheikh is believed to have gone to Syria sometime in 2012 and initially joined al Qaeda's affiliate before moving over to ISIS.
+Emwazi and Davis got to Syria in 2013, the year ISIS—initially established in Iraq—began claiming serious territorial victories inside the country.

-Is it possible that any of them travelled with non-violent intentions, driven only by the idea of helping the victims of Bashar al-Assad’s regime?
+Is it possible that any of them traveled with nonviolent intentions, driven only by the idea of helping the victims of Bashar al-Assad’s regime?